 In addition to overall retention rates, employers should evaluate both involuntary and voluntary turnover rates, as well as new hire turnover rates.
-These metrics can provide valuable data to help determine the issues that may be causing their problems with retention.
-Anonymous employee pulse surveys, and new hire and exit interviews can reveal problems within the workforce that may be unknown to management without delving deeper into communication with their staff.
+These metrics can provide valuable data to help determine how to systematically reduce employee turnover based on its causes.
+Anonymous employee pulse surveys, and new hire and exit interviews can reveal problems within the workforce that may be unknown to management.

-The best way to combat employee turnover is to understand employee expectations.
+There is no one way to reduce employee turnover to an acceptable rate.
+Nonetheless, making an effort to understand employee expectations is a step in the right direction.
 What do employees not just want, but expect from their employers?
 Unfortunately, with unemployment at record lows, employees have no problem moving on to the next job if their current employer isn’t meeting their needs.

 According to the Bureau of Labor Statistics latest Employee Tenure Summary, the average time employees stay with an employer is 4.2 years.
 Considering it can take up to two years for a new hire to fully assimilate into their role, this means that employers can expect just two years of full productivity out of any new hire.
 There are, however, steps employers can take to make employees want to stay well past the average 4.2 years.

+Attracting and hiring the right employees is only the first step.
 Effective onboarding is linked to improved employee engagement, faster time-to-productivity rates, and better new hire assimilation.
-Having some type of effective onboarding system, or even specialized employee onboarding software, makes it easy to develop a comprehensive new hire onboarding process that can increase engagement and retention.
+Setting up an effective onboarding system, or even implementing a specialized employee onboarding software makes it easy to develop a comprehensive new hire onboarding process that can increase engagement and retention.

-Employee training and development not only benefit the company but can also help ensure that high performers stay around.
-The most important thing is to develop a program that is fair and transparent and understood by employees, managers, and supervisors at all levels.
-Any training and development program that appears unfair or biased could have the reverse effect and increase turnover.
+Learning and development not only benefit the company but can also help to ensure that high performers stay around.
+The program and its criteria should be fair, transparent, and understood by employees, managers, and supervisors at all levels.
+Otherwise, such program that appears unfair or biased could have the reverse effect and increase attrition.

-Terminating employees may seem counterproductive to the overall goal of reducing turnover, but some involuntary turnover is not only good for the company but necessary.
-Toxic employees can destroy workplace morale and drive even the company’s most loyal employees to seek employment elsewhere.
-It’s best to cut ties with employees who either help create a toxic workplace environment or can’t meet the company’s expectations as soon as possible.
+If you aim to reduce employee turnover, it may seem counterproductive to consider terminating some employees.
+However, involuntary turnover is sometimes more than necessary.
+Toxic staff members can destroy workplace morale and drive even the most loyal employees to seek employment elsewhere.
+It’s best to cut ties with employees who either help create a toxic workplace environment or can’t meet the company’s expectations.

 A recent Gallup poll of over 4 million employees revealed that employees are more likely to stay with a company if they receive regular recognition.
 Not only does it boost retention, but employee recognition also seems to boost productivity, workplace safety rates, and employee engagement.
-If employers want to keep their best employees around and reduce costly turnover rates, it is crucial that the company develop a program to recognize top performers for a job well done.
+To keep the best employees around and reduce costly turnover rates, it is crucial that the company develop a program to recognize top performers for a job well done.